-- A few tips relating to the form I-907 version released on 01/29/15: If your mailing address is different from your physical address, both need to be noted in the appropriate places in Part 1 (mailing address in Question 4, then if the physical address is different, check Yes for Question 5 and complete Question 6).
+- A few tips relating to the form I-907 (and always be sure to go to USCIS for the latest version): If your mailing address is different from your physical address, both need to be noted in the appropriate places in Part 1 (mailing address in Question 4, then if the physical address is different, check Yes for Question 5 and complete Question 6).
 In Part 1, Question 7, be sure to check the appropriate box in most cases, unless an attorney is completing the petition on your behalf, you will be the petitioner requesting PPS, and thus you would check the first box.
 You will enter essentially the same information in Part 2, Question 4 and 6.
-Be sure to print out and submit all 6 pages of the new I-907, but you can leave the fields for Part 4 and 5 blank if you did not require the services of an interpreter or preparer.
+Be sure to print out and submit all 6 pages of the I-907, but you can leave the fields for Part 4 and 5 blank if you did not require the services of an interpreter or preparer.
 (View our updated sample of the I-907). - There has typically been no need to Premium Process an extension of stay because USCIS regulations permitted aliens already in O and P status to remain employed in that status until it adjudicates the extension request.
 However, a June 28, 2018 USCIS policy memorandum instructs adjudicators who respond to a petition by issuing a denial to also issue a notice to appear before an immigration judge ("NTA") to all beneficiaries who are not lawfully present in the U.S..
-Please see the extension of stay page for more details. - Even within the confines of Premium Processing, petitioners may need faster processing than the normal fifteen days.
+Please see the extension of stay page for more details.

+- Even within the confines of Premium Processing, petitioners may need faster processing than the normal fifteen days.
 (Often, by the way, the service center Premium Processing units turn petitions around well within the fifteen days).
-If so, it is incumbent on the petitioner to make its needs known to the Premium Processing unit, preferably by email or in the original submission.

-- Premium Processing should still be subject to the emergency consultation procedures discussed in the following section on traditional expedites. - Premium Processing should also be subject to the special O-1B consultation procedures discussed on this website under "Completing the Forms." - At least for as long as the petition is pending in Premium Processing, the petitioner can make corrections to the spelling of names, birth dates and countries of birth.
-Once it has been granted, it is much more difficult to make changes without re-filing with new fees, though typos in the beneficiary list can still be addressed, at least for a few days. - It is extremely difficult to make any material changes to the petition, once it is filed (i.e. add beneficiaries, change requested classification period, provide supplemental evidence, supply missing union consultation, etc.).
-To avoid delays, it is critical that the initial filing contain all of the necessary materials and information. - Petitions already pending with USCIS can readily be converted to Premium Processing.
-If a petition filed through the regular filing process exceeds the posted processing times, immediately call the National Customer Service Center (NCSC) at 800-375-5283 to initiate an inquiry into the status of your case.
-To upgrade the petition to Premium Processing, the petitioner need only send in the I-907 with the \$1225.
+If so, it is incumbent on the petitioner to make its needs known to the Premium Processing unit, preferably by email or in the original submission. - Premium Processing should still be subject to the special O-1B consultation procedures discussed on this website under "Completing the Forms." - It is extremely difficult to make any material changes to the petition, once it is filed (i.e. add beneficiaries, change requested classification period, provide supplemental evidence, supply missing union consultation, etc.).
+To avoid delays and the need to refile altogether, it is critical that the initial filing contain all of the necessary materials and correct information. - Petitions already pending with USCIS can readily be converted to Premium Processing.
+If a petition filed through the regular filing process exceeds the posted processing times, immediately call the USCIS Contact Center at 800-375-5283 to initiate an inquiry into the status of your case.
+To upgrade the petition to Premium Processing, the petitioner need only send in the I-907 with a check for the PPS fee.
 On the I-907, the petitioner should provide the USCIS file number, if known, and attach a copy of the I-797 receipt.
 If the petitioner has not yet received this information, providing the balance of the information called for by the I-907 should enable USCIS quickly to locate the file.